 Winner: WooCommerce takes less resources and provides more user accessibility

 WooCommerce is easy to use in comparison with Magento.
 The installation is simple, and you can install it on a single click if you are using Cloudways.

-Magento is highly powerful platform and used by many top ecommerce companies.
+Magento is a highly powerful platform and used by many top ecommerce companies.
 It has a ton of highly sought features to improve visitor experience.
 It also allows you to create and manage multiple store views and multi-sites for free.

 The only drawback of Magento is that it requires technical expertise to make any store level changes.

-Payment Options: WooCommerce vs Magento
+Payment Options: WooCommerce vs Magento:

 An ecommerce store is won’t get many orders without decent payment options.
 Let’s learn how many diversified payments options do WooCommerce and Magento platforms offer to users.

 WooCommerce supports numerous payment options with PayPal being one of the most used ones.
 It is perfect for small businesses who are doing business in the global markets because they can install payment extensions with just a single click.